genome-spy/segment-model-spy/README.md

-# Segment-Model Spy
+# SegmentModel Spy

-Segment-Model Spy is a an interactive visualization tool for [GATK](https://gatk.broadinstitute.org/)'s CNV segmentation results.
+SegmentModel Spy is a an interactive visualization tool for [GATK](https://gatk.broadinstitute.org/)'s CNV segmentation results.
 In practice, it does (almost) all that [PlotModeledSegments](https://gatk.broadinstitute.org/hc/en-us/articles/360037593891-PlotModeledSegments)